 Stones or beach pebbles are so tactile and make a great crafting and activity material and I am going to be using them for this week’s something for the weekend, so do come back on Friday to see what we have been doing with the ones they collected this weekend.

-One of our most favorite things to do with stones is to add them to our memory jar.
+One of our most favourite things to do with stones is to add them to our memory jar.

 Memory stones are so simple to make, but are perfect for using to encourage crafting and also to help instill memories in children.
 We make them each summer to record what we have done and the boys adore making them.